Russia '100%' certain to invade Ukraine, Inhofe says he's been told

 Privately, intelligence sources have been even more pessimistic about the the prospects of war in eastern Europe than they have been in public, U.S. Sen. Jim Inhofe said Friday.

+President Joe Biden said Friday that he's "convinced" by U.S. intelligence that Russian President Vladimir Putin has decided to launch a further invasion in Ukraine, saying he has "reason to believe" it will occur in the "coming days" and will include an assault on the country's capital, Kyiv, according to The Associated Press.

-Inhofe said he has no trust in Russian President Vladimir Putin and no idea what Putin's ultimate goal is.
+Inhofe said he has no trust in Putin and no idea what Putin's ultimate goal is.

 "He lies," said Inhofe.
 "He lies willfully, and more than he tells the truth."

-The United States and its allies say Russia has amassed more than 100,000 troops along its border with Ukraine.
-Russia denies it is planning an attack and says the U.S. is trying to provoke hostilities.
+The United States and its allies say Russia has amassed between 169,000 and 190,000 troops along its border with Ukraine.
+Russia denies that it is planning an attack and says the U.S. is trying to provoke hostilities.

-The only U.S. military personnel, about 160 Florida National Guard members, left Ukraine earlier this week.
+The only U.S. military personnel who had most recently been in Ukraine, about 160 Florida National Guard members, left Ukraine earlier this week.
 The U.S. has sent about 5,000 members of the 82nd Airborne Division to neighboring Poland and has other personnel stationed in Europe as part of the North Atlantic Treaty Organization.

 In addition, the United States has been sending arms and other materiel to the Ukrainian government.